Helaney12/helaney12/README.md

 Greetings!
 I'm an aspiring developer and also a Heypers Project admin!
 I will be glad to cooperate with you.

-## 🧠 Technical Skills
+## 💻 My skills

-- 💻 Experience: Pascal i think?
+- 🧠 Experience: Pascal i think?
 - 🔍 Learning: Python

 ## ⚙️ Statistics